Kinds-of-Intelligence-CFI/VisualSearchLLM/README.md

 # VisualSearchLLM

 This code is for investigating the pop-out effect in Visual AI systems.

-To run this code from scratch the following should be done:
+To run this code from scratch to replicate our results the following should be done:

 ## Install requirements